-Make the most of your own blog by writing posts that naturally encourage people to link to them.
+Make the most of your blog by writing posts that naturally encourage people to link to them.
 The more people who recommend your articles, the more traffic you'll attract to your website.

 14. Make the most of your email signature

-Link everything up by adding links to your website and social media accounts from your own email signature.
+Link everything up by adding links to your website and social media accounts from your email signature.
 Even consider adding your main marketing message or company slogan.
 Remind people why you're so great.

 15. Sponsor an awards ceremony

-Although often an expensive option, sponsoring awards can really get your business out there.
+Although often an expensive option, sponsoring awards can get your business out there.
 Remember, not all awards are expensive.
 There are always niche award ceremonies that better suit your business and budget.

 16. Sponsor a competition

 There are often media competitions.
 Consider sponsoring one of them to raise your profile.
-You'll not only advertise your brand and company name, you'll be putting yourself in front of a much wider market.
+You'll not only advertise your brand and company name, but you'll also be putting yourself in front of a much wider market.

 17. Give something away